 For example, we may increase school attendance, but if children go to school hungry they are not likely to succeed, and if they do not have waterproof clothing they may be unwell and unable to go to school.

-Place-based initiatives represent a targeted and integrated approach to addressing entrenched issue within a specific geographical area.
-Institutions and organisations can play their part in addressing disparities through place-based work such as The Southern Initiative.
+Place-based initiatives represent a targeted and integrated approach to addressing entrenched issues within a specific geographical area.
+Institutions and organisations can play their part in addressing disparities through place-based work such as

 Others can make a significant impact through the redevelopment of housing or assistance for warm and dry homes.
 Integrated approaches in targeted locations can achieve transformational change for Auckland's communities.

 How this can be done

 Focusing our efforts in communities of greatest need and areas where there are entrenched disparities in outcomes will create the greatest benefit to individuals, communities and Auckland as a whole.